GreyS3c/SIGINT-SAK/README.md

 The SIGINT-SAK Project was built to provide a lightweight, comprehensive toolkit for the amateur signals intelligence researcher who has little to no Linux experience, and on a budget of less than $300 USD (January 2023); though expanded equipment components (such as the HackRF modules or larger capacity battery banks) could bring the total cost to just shy of $500 USD.

 This project seeks to aggregate the most capable open-source projects in the SIGINT community and automate use of common CLI commands for quick use on small touch screens.
-In its most comprehensive use cases, SIGINT-SAK integrates advanced WiFi & Bluetooth tools, software-defined radio (HF/VHF/UHF) and traditional GPS (via gpsd – if desired), providing a full-spectrum
+In its most comprehensive use cases, SIGINT-SAK integrates advanced WiFi & Bluetooth tools, software-defined radio (HF/VHF/UHF) and traditional GPS (via gpsd – if desired).

 Written entirely in bash for simple modification by the end user, the project was designed with the following capabilities in mind:
 - Automated installation for Ubuntu-based amd64 and arm64 devices.